'It's hard now': PM's plan to tackle rising cost of living

 Luxon's tax package, so far, would give him a tax cut of about $1043 a year.
 The difference in figures is because National's tax policy as it stands is to fund its bracket change policy first, in the coming budget.

+This is why Ardern could, equally fairly, say her calculation is less misleading than National's.

-Ardern is not keen on cutting taxes now, saying there was a "long" list of demands from the public.
+Ardern is not keen on cutting taxes now, saying there is a "long" list of demands from the public.

 "It [tax cuts] is not without cost, because you don't get to do that and then still do all of the other things that they want us to do as well.